 From Chiapas to Rojava: seas divide us, autonomy binds us.
 Despite being continents apart, the struggles of the Kurds and Zapatistas share a similar purpose: to resist capitalism, liberate women and build autonomy.
 Image: Tierra y Libertad by Matt Verges (can be ordered as a poster here).
 Power to the people can only be put into practice when the power exercised by social elites is dissolved into the people.― Murray Bookchin, Post-Scarcity Anarchism Only six months ago very few people had ever heard of Kobani.
 But when ISIS launched its futile attack on the town in September 2014, the little Kurdish stronghold quickly became a major focal point in the struggle against the religious extremists.
 The brave resistance of the People’s and Women’s Defense Units (YPG and YPJ) was praised by a broad spectrum of groups and individuals — from anarchists, leftists and liberals to right-wing conservatives — who expressed sympathy and admiration for the men and women of Kobani in their historical battle against the forces of ISIS.

 Enough is enough!
 Malabar Green Stem.
 Basella alba Malabar Green Stem This vine vegetable can reach up to 14' tall.
 It thrives in warm weather and is tolerant of heat and humidity.
 It is a perennial tropical plant.This variety has a green stem and dark green thick fleshy leaves.
 In cooler areas, it will not overwinter but will produce a good harvest as an annual.
 Warm season annual/perennialApprox.
 100-125 seeds in packet.

 In some sites, such as the Pacific coasts of Mexico and Central America, and almost all of Jamaica and Cuba, Maya Nut was the dominant species in vast tracts of forest covering huge swaths of land from the mountains to the lowlands.
 These were important “food forests” for hunter-gatherers and hundreds of species of birds and mammals.
 We estimate that only 5% of the original Maya Nut forest cover remains.

 Cauliflower Steaks with Ginger, Turmeric, and Cumin — Recipes from The Kitchn.
 The humble cauliflower might not seem like the most exciting vegetable, but cut one into thick slabs and roast it with spices, and you can transform it into quite the fine dish.
 Rich with the colors and flavors of turmeric, ginger, cumin, and cilantro, these cauliflower "steaks" feel fancy enough for a dinner party, yet they're simple enough for an everyday supper as well.
 Roasting cauliflower turns it into something magical — nutty, sweet, and not boring at all.

 Cutting it into "steaks" helps the cauliflower roast more evenly (and it looks lovely, too).
 This version of cauliflower steaks takes a cue from Indian flavors, but doesn't require you to mix a ton of spices or spend much time over the stove.
 Just quickly sear the cauliflower in a skillet, then brush it with the spice mixture, and roast for about 15 minutes in the oven.
 Finish with a sprinkle of fresh cilantro (or parsley if you're cilantro-averse).
 I like serving this atop a bed of quinoa for a light, vegan-friendly dinner.
 Zaplings | Connect to create.
 About | Jet.
 I am the artist known as Jet and I have dedicated my lifes passion and my life, in all of its existence, to provide the service of creating art to make change happen.
 After several years of journeying through life to find some sort of spiritual or religious significance to my existence I found my purpose and myself in art.
 I dedicated myself completely to my passion and I sacrificed my human needs and wants to give myself, entirely, to the spirit of human compassion.

 Whatever the reason, there are key steps you can take to get and keep the pesticides out of your garden.
 Here’s what to do.
 Grow on a good foundation.
 Healthy plants love healthy soil – soil that’s regularly changed with compost or supplemented if it’s too sandy or clayey.
 Have your soil tested to discover its composition and add nutrients as needed.
-Oil Spray Provides Protection From: Aphids, Thrips, Spider Mites, WhitefliesIngredients: 1 tablespoon dish soap, 1 cup cooking oil (from a newly open bottle)Instructions: Combine dish soap and cooking oil. <a href=" src=" alt="How to Make Oil Spray" border="0" /></a><br />Source: <a href=" Close Embed Image Red Pepper Spray Provides Protection From: Leafhoppers, Spittlebugs, Beetles, LoopersIngredients: 1 tablespoon of red pepper powder, 6 drops of dish soap, 1 gallon of water.Instructions: Mix all ingredients together.
+Oil Spray Provides Protection From: Aphids, Thrips, Spider Mites, WhitefliesIngredients: 1 tablespoon dish soap, 1 cup cooking oil (from a newly open bottle)Instructions: Combine dish soap and cooking oil.
+Close Embed Image Red Pepper Spray Provides Protection From: Leafhoppers, Spittlebugs, Beetles, LoopersIngredients: 1 tablespoon of red pepper powder, 6 drops of dish soap, 1 gallon of water.Instructions: Mix all ingredients together.
 Sifting Through the Soil.
 You can help your soil support your plants, flowers, trees, shrubs, and lawns by learning what it is made of.